nuuuwan/manifestos_prespollsl2024/README.md

 * [தமிழ் (12 Pages, Images Only, 26.1MB)](https://raw.githubusercontent.com/nuuuwan/manifestos_prespollsl2024/main/data/pdf/slpp-ta.pdf) - [Original Source](https://www.nr.lk/pdf/NR2024_MANIFESTO_TAMIL_PRESSQ.pdf)

 Note: The English Version of Namal Rajapakse's Manifesto is available as HTML at [www.nr.lk](https://www.nr.lk/manifesto).

+...

+📦 Where possible, images in the original source PDFs have been compressed.

+⚠️ Word counts are approximate and may not be accurate, especially for non-English text.